akash-k-095/infra-noc-home-lab/lab-tasks/05-memory-exhaustion-simulation.md

 ### Output Observed
 - Total Memory: 3.6 GiB
 - Used: ~418 MiB
+- Free: ~3.3 GiB
 - Available: ~3.4 GiB
+- Buff/cache: ~285 MiB
 - Swap: 2.2 GiB total, 0B used

 ### Interpretation
-System memory usage was within normal limits with no swap utilization.
+The system memory was in a healthy state with very low usage and no swap activity.

 ---